eslint/eslint/docs/user-guide/migrating-to-4.0.0.md

 **To address:** If you have a custom rule that relies on having a particular traversal depth, and your rule is run on code with type annotations, you should update the rule logic to account for the new traversal.

 ---

+## <a name="global-property"/> The `global` property in the `linter.verify()` API is no longer supported

+Previously, the `linter.verify()` API accepted a `global` config option, which was a synonym for the documented `globals` property.
+The `global` option was never documented or officially supported, and did not work in config files.
+It has been removed in 4.0.

+**To address:** If you were using the `global` property, please use the `globals` property instead, which does the same thing.

 ## <a name="report-locations"/> More report messages have full location ranges